risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-trial.md

 :::caution
 This method starts RisingWave in playground mode, where data is temporarily stored in memory.
 The service automatically terminates after 30 minutes of inactivity, causing all data to be lost.
-To persist your data, start RisingWave with [Docker Compose](/deploy/risingwave-trial.md?method=docker-compose) or use Kubernetes or RisingWave Cloud for [production](/deploy/risingwave-production.md).
+To persist your data, start RisingWave with [Docker Compose](/deploy/risingwave-trial.md?method=docker-compose) or use [Kubernetes Operator](/deploy/risingwave-kubernetes.md) or [RisingWave Cloud](/docs/deploy/risingwave-cloud.md) for production.
 :::

 1. ### Install and start RisingWave